launchdarkly/ld-relay-helm/README.md

 ## Installation

+The default configuration is insufficient to have a working instance of the Relay Proxy running.
+You must minimally provide an environment for the Relay Proxy to connect to, using your LaunchDarkly SDK key for that environment.

-To deploy the Relay Proxy to the Kubernetes cluster using the default configuration:
+To deploy the Relay Proxy to the Kubernetes cluster using the default configuration and an environment:

 ```shell
 helm repo add launchdarkly-ld-relay https://launchdarkly.github.io/ld-relay-helm
 helm install ld-relay --set relay.environment.LD_ENV_YourEnvironment=your-sdk-key launchdarkly-ld-relay/ld-relay
 ```
-The default configuration is insufficient to have a working instance of the Relay Proxy running.
-You must minimally provide an environment for the Relay Proxy to connect to, using your LaunchDarkly SDK key for that environment.

 For additional configuration, use the [Configuration options](#configuration-options) below.